Life is more than words, but words do make up our lives.

 How do you use your words; verbal and non-verbal?
 What message are you sending to others?
 How are you shaping your world and the world of others with what you say or with what you fail to say?

-No other actual says “this story is about courage” while the story is being read, but the message is clear, the mental expression is read loud in clear if the author has done their job.
+No one actually says, “this story is about courage” while the story is being read, but the message is clear, the mental expression is read loud in clear if the author has done their job with the other words they have used.

 I raise these questions not just as an artist, a writer, a reader, a listener, and a watcher, but I raise them because of some of the mountains that I am facing as a human being just trying to relate to those around me.